byananya/byananya/README.md

 💡 Passionate about learning and working with Autonomous Vehicles to contribute meaningfully in **research**!
 (Proudly working as a Research Assistant @UCSC's AIEA Lab with Prof. Leilani Gilpin)

 🚀 **In parallel, I'm building something extraordinary:** LLM-powered agents that create websites in seconds.
-Proudly working alongside my extraordinary co-founder & CTO, Vibhor Sehgal.
+Proudly working alongside my co-founder & CTO, Vibhor Sehgal.
 &nbsp;

 👥 **Actively looking to add 2 exceptionally talented team members:** Ideally full stack developers with expertise in AI methodologies like LLM and NLP.